Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Introduction

-To fill this gap, we propose the Pedestrian Anomaly Behavior (PAB) benchmark.
-The PAB dataset is designed to cover a broad spectrum of actions, including both routine activities and anomalies.
-Specifically, the dataset features a wide range of actions such as running, performing, and playing soccer, along with corresponding anomalies like lying, being hit, and falling.
-Each action and anomaly is associated with the same individual identity, ensuring that the dataset accurately reflects real-world scenarios.
-As shown in Table~\ref{tab:statistic}, the PAB benchmark consists of a large-scale training set with $1,013,605$ synthesized image-text pairs, representing both normal and anomalous behaviors.
-The test set includes $1,978$ real-world image-text pairs, providing a realistic evaluation environment.
-The inclusion of synthesized data ensures that the training set is diverse and comprehensive, while the real-world test set validates the model performance in practical settings.
+To address the limitations in both fields, we introduce a new task, \ie, text-based person anomaly search. \textbf{(1)} This task extends the traditional scope of text-based person search by requiring the identification of pedestrians involved in both routine and anomalous activities.
+While existing methods could successfully locate a person walking, they often fail to identify the same person lying on the ground or being hit. \textbf{(2)} Comparing with the conventional anomaly detection, the proposed task further explores a fine-grained anomaly understanding beyond the binary tags, which is critical for security events tracing and locating, emergency response, and many other security applications.
+To support this task, we propose the Pedestrian Anomaly Behavior (PAB) benchmark.
+As summarized in Table~\ref{tab:comparison}, the PAB benchmark consists of $1,015,583$ image-text pairs, each annotated with detailed textual descriptions of the target pedestrian’s appearance, actions, and surrounding scene.
+The dataset comprehensively spans 1,000 distinct normal action, such as running, performing, and playing soccer, along with 1,600 anomalies like lying, being hit, and falling.
+This broad coverage ensures diversity in both routine and rare pedestrian activities, while the intentionally elevated anomaly ratio (3:2) enhances its utility for training robust anomaly detection models.
 To validate the potential of the PAB benchmark, we introduce a Cross-Modal Pose-aware (CMP) framework that integrates human pose patterns with identity-based hard negative pair sampling.
-This framework leverages the rich pose information to better distinguish between normal and anomalous behaviors.
-Our extensive experiments show that synthetic training data significantly enhances the fine-grained behavior retrieval performance on the real-world test set.
-Furthermore, the proposed pose-aware method achieves a substantial improvement.
-Therefore, our primary contributions are: \begin{itemize} \item We introduce the task of text-based person anomaly search, which aims to locate pedestrians engaged in both routine and anomalous activities using natural language descriptions. {Given the lack of a dataset in this field}, we construct the Pedestrian Anomaly Behavior (PAB) benchmark, featuring $1,013,605$ synthesized and $1,978$ real-world image-text pairs with a broad spectrum of actions and anomalies. \item We propose a Cross-Modal Pose-aware (CMP) framework that integrates human pose patterns with identity-based hard negative pair sampling to enhance the discrimination between normal and anomalous behaviors.
-This framework leverages structural information from human poses to improve the understanding of pedestrian activities, leading to better retrieval performance. \item Extensive experiments on the PAB benchmark show that synthetic training data effectively facilitates fine-grained behavior retrieval in real-world test sets.
-Our pose-aware method further improves recall@1 by $+2.88 \%$, highlighting its effectiveness in identifying anomalous behaviors. \end{itemize}
+This framework leverages the rich pose information to distinguish between normal and anomalous behaviors.
+Extensive experiments show that synthetic training data facilitate the person anomaly search on the real-world test set.
+The proposed framework also achieves a substantial improvement.
+In a summary, our primary contributions are: \begin{itemize} \item We pioneer the task of text-based person anomaly search that \textbf{unifies detection of both routine and anomalous activities} through natural language queries.
+To address the critical absence of fine-grained anomaly data, we construct the Pedestrian Anomaly Behavior (PAB) benchmark, featuring $1.01M$ image-text pairs spanning $1,600$ anomaly and $1,000$ normal action types. \item Departing from conventional identity-centric person search methods, we propose a Cross-Modal Pose-aware (CMP) framework that integrates text, image, and human pose patterns for representation learning.
+We also introduce identity-based hard negative mining by perturbing the action to distinguishing subtle behavioral differences. \item Extensive experiments show that (1) synthetic training data of the proposed PAB facilitates fine-grained behavior retrieval in the real-world test set; (2) our full CMP model achieves 84.93\% recall@1 accuracy on PAB and 55.23\% recall@1 accuracy on the out-of-distribution (OOD) UCC testing, outperforming multiple competitive approaches. \end{itemize}